robvet/dapr-workshop/Assignment03/step-by-step.md

    If you see any warnings or errors, review the previous steps to make sure the code is correct.

-Now you will change the FineCollectionService that receives messages.
+Next, you'll change the FineCollectionService that receives messages.
 The Dapr ASP.NET Core integration library offers an elegant way of linking an ASP.NET Core WebAPI method to a pub/sub topic.
-For every message sent to that topic, the WebAPI method is invoked and the payload of the message is delivered as request body.
+For every message sent to that topic, the WebAPI method is invoked and the payload of the message is delivered in a request body.
 You don't have to poll for messages on the message broker.

-1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.
+1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in the VS Code.

-1. Remove the `Subscribe` method from the controller.
+1. Remove the entire `Subscribe` method from the controller.

 1. Replace the `cloudevent` parameter of the `CollectFine` method with a parameter of type `SpeedingViolation` named `speedingViolaton`: